codeplaysoftware/standards-proposals/multi_ptr-cast/sycl-2.2/index.md

 ## Summary

-This proposal adds a few explicit conversion operators as member functions of the `multi_ptr` class and also adds several free functions to the `cl::sycl` namespace that follow the naming and semantics of the `std::shared_ptr` pointer cast functions defined by the C++17 standard: https://en.cppreference.com/w/cpp/memory/shared_ptr/pointer_cast.
+This proposal folds the `void` specialization of the `multi_ptr` class into the main definition of `multi_ptr<ElementType, Space>`, handles the cases where `ElementType` is a `const`-qualified type, adds a few explicit conversion operators as member functions of the `multi_ptr` class, and also adds several free functions to the `cl::sycl` namespace that follow the naming and semantics of the `std::shared_ptr` pointer cast functions defined by the C++17 standard: https://en.cppreference.com/w/cpp/memory/shared_ptr/pointer_cast.

+## Specializations for void and const void

+In SYCL 1.2.1, the `void` specialization of the `multi_ptr` class is separate from the main definition because it cannot contain any reference types.
+For the purpose of the specification, we propose folding the two definitions into a single definition of the `multi_ptr` class, with comments denoting which types are available only if `ElementType` is not `void` or `const void`.
+The main reason for this simplification is the introduction of the specialization for `const void`, which would require the specification to define another specialization that would be mostly the same as the specialization for `void`.
+Simplifying the definiton like this also covers the case where `ElementType` is not `void` or `const void`, but some other `const`-qualified type.

 ## Explicit conversion operators